All About Post Office Fixed Deposit Scheme

-- For instance, if the invested amount is Rs.1 lakh for a period of 5 years in a Post Office fixed deposit, the total interest earned will be Rs.46, 034 and the maturity value of the deposit will be Rs.1, 46,034.
+- For instance, if the invested amount is Rs.1 lakh for a period of 5 years in a FD, the total interest earned will be Rs.46, 034 and the maturity value of the deposit will be Rs.1, 46,034.

-Once the post office branch is selected to open the post office time deposit account, the following documents are required:
+Once the post office branch is selected to open the time deposit account, the following documents are required:

-- The applicant needs to fill and submit the post office fixed deposit-opening form
+- The applicant needs to fill and submit the FD opening form.

 Q1.
 Who all can open a fixed deposit account?